pantheon-systems/documentation/source/content/global-cdn.md

 For best results, set the cache TTL to a value equal to or over 3700 seconds.

 Users with session-style cookies set, or a `NO_CACHE` cookie set will bypass the cache, and will not see cached content.
 For best results, set the `NO_CACHE` cookie to persist longer than the site’s page cache (this includes logged in users and authenticated traffic).
-You can learn more about the exceptions to page caching rules in [Caching: Advanced Topics](/caching-advanced-topics#allow-a-user-to-bypass-the-cache).
+Learn more about the exceptions to page caching rules in [Caching: Advanced Topics](/caching-advanced-topics#allow-a-user-to-bypass-the-cache).

 ### Confirm That Persistent Cache Works

-To test how stale cache is served, compare the header results of a page refresh:
+To test how stale cache is served, compare the header results of a page refresh when the site's Dev environment is live to the header results when Dev is in Maintenance Mode:

 <TabList>